Wondering about the best time for your Nepal trek?

 Then comes the beautiful fall 🙂

 Autumn (October to December): The most pleasant season in Nepal!
 Neither too cold nor hot.
 The sun is pleasant with warm touch.
 Generally, no rain showers (exception is always there) and time to celebrate great festivals!!!
 The farmlands are green to golden with about-to-harvest paddies (October and November) Fall, the best trekking season is marked by clear sky, good visibility, warm days, cool nights.
 Thousands of trekkers hoard the popular trekking trails.
-The downside of autumn season is that the popular trekking trails are overcrowded, hotels and flights overbooked in advance; it might not be a pleasant experience for you if you are looking to get close to nature along the trails.
-If you want to avoid the crowds, look for an off-beatean trekking in Nepal during peak trekking season.
+The downside of autumn season is that the popular trails are overcrowded, hotels and flights overbooked in advance; it might not be a pleasant experience for you if you are looking to get close to nature along the trails.
+If you want to avoid the crowds, look for an off-beatean trekking during peak season.

-All Treks in Nepal are doable in autumn!
+All Treks are doable in autumn!

-While doing popular classic treks of Nepal, if you want to enjoy a peaceful trek being close with nature, the pre trekking and post peak trekking season is best for you.
+While doing popular classic treks of Nepal, if you want to enjoy a peaceful trek being close with nature, the pre and post peak trekking season is best for you.
 Choosing late February to March or late May to June start in spring and mid September to early October and the month of December in autumn would be good to avoid the crowds in the popular trekking trails of Nepal.
-Its always good to trek in the off beaten trekking trails during peak trekking season but not in extremely adverse weather conditions (monsoon and winter).
+Its always good to trek in the off beaten trekking trails during peak season but not in extremely adverse weather conditions (monsoon and winter).